jesseranon/JSetsuko-Bot/README.md

 1. moderation -> giving/removing a user a role, kicking/banning a user, storing information for use of a warning/kick/ban system
 2. a web scraper for entertainment purposes
 3. a simple game that can be initiated with a command

+- config.json
+Removed to protect private information.
+Contains the following key-value pair in its json Object that is used for commands:

+"prefix": "!",